braddle/pact-workshop-golang/README.md

 ### Things we will not be covering

-- Using Data Providers to populate a datasource to enable dynamic testing of the Provider
+- Using [Provider State](https://docs.pact.io/getting_started/terminology#provider-state) to populate a datasource to enable dynamic testing of the Provider
 - Pact Contracts for Async communication
 - Setting up Pact in a CI/CD Pipeline